dmorse/pscfpp/README.md

   <https://dmorse.github.io/pscfpp-man>

-All information given in this README file is also given in the web manual, in much greater detail.
+All information given in this README file is also given in the web manual, often in much greater detail.

-Users can also use the [doxygen](<https://www.doxygen.nl/index.html>) documentation generation program to generate a local copy of the web manual, which will be installed within a subdirectory of the pscfpp/ directory.
+If desired, users can use the [doxygen](<https://www.doxygen.nl/index.html>) documentation generation program to generate a local copy of the web manual.
-To do this, the doxygen application must be installed on your computer, and the directory containing the doxygen executable must be in your unix command search PATH.
+The resulting html pages will be installed within the docs/html subdirectory of the pscfpp/ root directory.
+To do this, the doxygen application must be installed on your computer, and the directory containing the doxygen executable must be in the unix command search PATH variable.
 To generate a local copy of the web manual:

    - Change directory (cd) to the pscfpp/ root directory

    - Enter "make html"

-This should create many html files in the docs/html subdirectory of the pscfpp/ root directory.
-To begin reading the resulting documentation, point a web browser at the file pscfpp/docs/html/index.html , which is the main page of the web manual.
+This should create many html files in the pscfpp/docs/html directory.
+To begin reading, point a web browser at the file pscfpp/docs/html/index.html , which is the main page of the web manual.

 ## Dependencies

-PSCF has been developed and tested on both linux and and Mac OS X operating systems, and is designed to run on these or other unix-like systems.
-The source code is written in standard compliant C++/CUDA, which would work in any operating system, but the build system relies on the unix "make" utility.
+PSCF has been developed and tested on both linux and and Mac OS X operating systems, and is designed to be compiled on these or other unix-like systems.

 The pscf_1d and pscf_pc CPU programs depend on the following external
 libraries: